mvolkmann/blog/src/rust.md

 boolean, integer, &str, String, and enum.
 These must be exhaustive, meaning that they account for every possible value of the expression being matched.
+An underscore can be used as a wildcard match.
 For example:

 ```rust